Henrietta Lacks The Immortal Women: A Hell of a lot of HeLa Cells

 Who is the "Immortal" Women?
 It's Henrietta Lacks!

 Henrietta Lacks was born in 1920.
 She moved into an old slave quarters cabin with her grandfather and cousin at a young age after the death of her mother.
-Henrietta had two kids with her cousin, giving birth to first child when she was 14, before the both were married in 1941.
+Henrietta Lacks had two kids with her cousin, giving birth to her first child when she was 14.
+Henrietta Lacks would later marry her cousin in 1941.

 She was a poor southern African-American tobacco farmer, not a scientist or a researcher, and barely had the means to provide for her family.

-In early 1951, Henrietta was having intense pain, a knot in her womb and bloody vaginal discharge.
+In early 1951, Henrietta Lacks was having intense pain, a knot in her womb, and bloody vaginal discharge.
 Unable to stand the pain any longer, she went to John Hopkins to see Dr. Howard Jones.
-He took a biopsy, found a tumor and diagnosed her with cervical cancer which, even today, does not have a very good five year survival rate.
+He took a biopsy, found a tumor, and diagnosed her with cervical cancer.
+During this time, cancer was a terrible diagnosis to get.
+Even today, cervical cancer has an average 5-year survival rate of 66%.

-Just over a week later, she came back to the hospital where she saw Dr. George Otto Gey and took another biopsy.
-These cells that Dr. George Otto Gey took would make Henrietta “immortal”, change medicine, save countless lives, and fuel an ethical discussion that is still ongoing.
+Just over a week later, she came back to the hospital where Henrietta saw Dr. George Otto Gey and took another biopsy.
+These cells that Dr. George Otto Gey took would make Henrietta Lacks the “immortal” woman.
+This would forever change medicine, save countless lives, and fuel an ethical discussion that is still raging today.

-To think of someone you knew, perhaps someone who’s funeral you attended and said goodbye to, and then to find out a piece of them is still living and will continue to live and will outlive you.
+Think about that for a second.
+A piece of someone you knew, whose funeral you attended, who you had to say goodbye to is still a part of laboratories across the world.
+A piece of them is still living and will continue to live and will outlive you and me.

 HeLa cells are known as the “immortal” cell line.
 When Gey took the sample from Henrietta, he noticed they were quite strange.
 He studied them, isolating the cells that had the best qualities.